ImNotThatGood/Cyber-Awareness-Challenge-Hack/README.md

-# Cyber-Awareness-Challenge-Hack
+# Cyber-Awareness-Challenge-Hack 2023

-Use the script to automatically complete the Cyber Awareness Challenge without doing any courses.
+Will work on 2024 version